VempatiSiva456/DigiPay/README.md

 For now, I am able to get Mumbai faucet MATIC tokens only, and those I am using now in this application with a contract deployed on the Mumbai network.
 These tokens are also limited to get sufficient gas amount; if our account already has that much amount, then it won’t give more.

+## Version 2:

+### Integration with Superfluid is done!.

+- You can use the same link: [https://digipay-app.onrender.com](https://digipay-app.onrender.com)

+- Now users can create streams, update streams, delete streams

+- **Note to Users:** For streaming transactions in Superfluid, ensure you use Super Tokens, typically ending with 'x' (e.g., fDAIx).
+These tokens are "wrapped" versions of regular tokens, designed for fluid, continuous transactions.
+To convert regular tokens into Super Tokens or vice versa, visit [Superfluid App](https://app.superfluid.finance/), where you can easily wrap and unwrap tokens for use in streams.
+Always confirm you're interacting with the correct token for seamless transactions.